Abalone: New Zealand

-Like all New Zealand shellfish, recreational harvesting of paua does not require a permit provided catch limits, size restrictions, and seasonal and local restrictions set by the Ministry for Primary Industries (MPI) are followed.
+Like all New Zealand shellfish, recreational harvesting of pāua does not require a permit provided catch limits, size restrictions, and seasonal and local restrictions set by the Ministry for Primary Industries (MPI) are followed.
 The legal recreational daily limit is 10 per diver, with a minimum shell length of 125 mm for H. iris and 80 mm for H. australis.
-In addition, no person may be in possession, even on land, of more than 20 paua or more than 2.5 kg of paua meat at any one time.
-Paua can only be caught by free-diving; it is illegal to catch them using scuba gear.
+In addition, no person may be in possession, even on land, of more than 20 pāua or more than 2.5 kg of pāua meat at any one time.
+Pāua can only be caught by free-diving; it is illegal to catch them using scuba gear.

 An extensive global black market exists in collecting and exporting abalone meat.
-This can be a particularly awkward problem where the right to harvest paua can be granted legally under Māori customary rights.
+This can be a particularly awkward problem where the right to harvest pāua can be granted legally under Māori customary rights.
 When such permits to harvest are abused, it is frequently difficult to police.
 The limit is strictly enforced by roving Ministry for Primary Industries fishery officers with the backing of the New Zealand Police.
 Poaching is a major industry in New Zealand with many thousands being taken illegally, often undersized.
 Convictions have resulted in seizure of diving gear, boats, and motor vehicles and fines and in rare cases, imprisonment.

 South Africa

+There are five species endemic to South Africa, namely H. parva, H. spadicea, H. queketti and H. speciosa.

 The largest abalone in South Africa, Haliotis midae, occurs along roughly two-thirds of the country's coastline.
 Abalone-diving has been a recreational activity for many years, but stocks are currently being threatened by illegal commercial harvesting.
 In South Africa, all persons harvesting this shellfish need permits that are issued annually, and no abalone may be harvested using scuba gear.

 For the last few years, however, no permits have been issued for collecting abalone, but commercial harvesting still continues as does illegal collection by syndicates.

 In 2007, because of widespread poaching of abalone, the South African government listed abalone as an endangered species according to the CITES section III appendix, which requests member governments to monitor the trade in this species.
 This listing was removed from CITES in June 2010 by the South African government and South African abalone is no longer subject to CITES trade controls.
 Export permits are still required, however.

 The abalone meat from South Africa is prohibited for sale in the country to help reduce poaching; however, much of the illegally harvested meat is sold in Asian countries.
 As of early 2008, the wholesale price for abalone meat was approximately US$40.00 per kilogram.
 There is an active trade in the shells, which sell for more than US$1,400 per tonne.